How can you quickly create a disaster recovery plan for your business? These 5 steps will get you started.

 Step 3 – Map Out Your Disaster Recovery Strategy

 After you’ve analyzed a disaster’s potential impact and understand the threat a critical systems failure presents to your business, it’s time to figure what to do about it.
 That involves a balance of budget, resources, tools, and partners.

-Beyond what you can get, look also at when you can get it.
-Understanding how long it will take to get your business back online will help you know where to start when a disaster comes knocking.
-Even if you can’t get a particular system working right away, you can be transparent about when that will happen and how you expect to get back to normal operating conditions.
+Understanding how long it will take to get your business back online, as well as the cost, helps you know where to start.
+Even if you can’t get a particular system working right away, you can let customers know when you expect to get back to normal operating conditions.

 Step 4 – Test Your Plan

-The final step in any good disaster recovery plan is to do a trial run and see how quickly your team can respond to a problem.
-The proof is in the pudding, so they say, and doing a test run can help you understand where you need to make improvements.
+The final step in any good disaster recovery plan is to do a trial run and see how quickly your team can respond.
+Conducting a test run can help you understand where you need to make improvements.

-Practicing under stressful conditions also prepares your team for the real deal, because they get a chance to go through the motions and train what they’re doing as an automatic response.
+Practicing under stressful conditions also prepares your team for a real event.
+Employees get a chance to go through the motions and train what they’re doing as an automatic response.
 By the time an actual situation unfolds itself, they’ve practiced enough that everything will go smoothly.